About Us: A Legacy of Love

 Since our father’s passing in March, 2012: we have daily overseen logistics at the home in Huejutla and language associates; we have printed a third edition of the Western Bible and a second edition of the Eastern Bible.
 We have also designed 2 websites in Nahuatl.
 We are trailblazing a new avenue through which we can deliver the Bible in Nahuatl into the hands and hearts of the Nahua people.

 We are also working on 2 books for children and youth that will tell the Gospel story in beautiful pictures along with strong Biblical content.
 See Good and Evil Book Project and Children's Bibles Project .

-To the next generation: Four Beller granddaughters are also actively helping in the Aztec Ministry.
-Two years ago, two of them (Evelyn Gaddis and Jacqueline Gaddis) attended the Wycliffe Bible Translator's TOTAL IT UP conference at SIL in Dallas.
-There they learned about Bible translation and linguistics.
-They dreamed about additional Nahuatl literacy projects and asked the Lord to direct them to their role as we desire to someday translate materials in a fourth dialect, Far Western Huasteca Nahuatl, and a fifth dialect, Southeastern Huasteca Nahuatl—these two dialects have NO materials or Scriptures (and they are frequently requested).
+To the next generation: The Beller Grandchildren are also actively helping in the Aztec Ministry.
+We dream about additional Nahuatl literacy projects and ask the Lord to direct them to their role as we desire to someday translate materials in a fourth dialect, Far Western Huasteca Nahuatl, and a fifth dialect, Southeastern Huasteca Nahuatl—these two dialects have NO materials or Scriptures (and they are frequently requested).